lonnen/constrained-logits-processors/README.rst

 tokens appearing in text generation models.

-This module implements logits processors that constrain logits with an allow list and a disallow list.
+This module implements logits processors that constrain logits with an allow list and a disallow list, implemented as suggested in the `tensorflow blog <https://blog.tensorflow.org/2022/11/how-hugging-face-improved-text-generation-performance-with-xla.html>`_ by using large negative values to mask out tokens that should appear.

 |Build Status|